TheShiveshNetwork/clueless/README.md

 Tried building this in a 8-hour hackathon, could not finish it but here it is, in this repo I tried to reverse-engineer Cluely (but only for leetcode-style interviews), only thing you need to input is OpenAI/Gemini's API key

-An Electron application with React and TypeScript
+Built with Electron, React, & Nodejs.

 ## Recommended IDE Setup